Mr-Kumar-Abhishek/brain-beats-blog/_posts/2023-04-06-how-to-use-rife-3d-frequencies-to-heal-adenovirus-36-infection.md

 tweet-title: How to Use Rife 3D Frequencies to Heal Adenovirus 36 Infection
 tweet-description: Adenovirus 36 (AD-36) is a type of virus that can cause respiratory infections, conjunctivitis, and gastroenteritis.
 Some studies have also suggested that AD-36 may be related to weight gain in some people, as it can affect the metabolism and fat storage of cells.
 date: 2023-04-06
-keywords: frequency benefits, Brain Beats, Frequencies, Adenovirus 36, Brain wave entrainment, sound therapy
+keywords: frequency benefits, Brain Beats, Frequencies, Adenovirus 36, brainwave entrainment, sound therapy, rife frequency
 ---

 Adenovirus 36 (AD-36) is a type of virus that can cause respiratory infections, conjunctivitis, and gastroenteritis.
 Some studies have also suggested that AD-36 may be related to weight gain in some people, as it can affect the metabolism and fat storage of cells.